department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

   - heading: Planning ahead
     links:
     - url: /burials-and-memorials/eligibility/pre-need/
-      title: Pre-Need Determination of Eligibility
+      title: Apply in Advance for a Pre-Need Eligibility Determination
-      description: Apply in advance to find out if you can be buried in a VA national cemetery—and make the process of planning your burial easier for your family members when you die.
+      description: Find out ahead of time if you can be buried in a VA national cemetery—and make the process of planning your burial easier for your family members when you die.

 ---